Transcript of the video

 Oh yeah?

 Once, when I was a child, my parents and I were on vacation in France, and we met some people from Liège.
-My mom made friends with a lady and said, "We're going to buy some sweets."
+My mom made friends with a lady and said, "Let's go and buy some sweets.
 And my mom was so happy.
 And then she saw that they were a bit like dry cakes...
 Disappointment.
 Yes, she was disappointed!

 But yes, "Mort sur ta chique" is indeed "Prends sur toi".